Skip to content

 • Once you have one or more valid cut-lines, a preview will appear showing how the image will be split.

-• You will be redirected to the document detail page, while the split process runs in the background.
+• You will be redirected to the map overview page, while the split process runs in the background.

-• If you split the document incorrectly, you can undo the process in the document detail page.
+• If you split the document incorrectly, you can undo the process from the map summary page.

 • In Draw mode, click once to start or continue a line, and double-click to finish it.